Sarah627/Java_miniatures/README.md

 	        }
         }

-- ⚠ `note`: using nested loops are computationaly expensive (time complexity O(n^2)), so they are avoided as much as possible but some algorithms are built using nested for loops.
+- ⚠ `note`: using nested loops are computationally expensive (time complexity O(n^2)), so they are avoided as much as possible but some algorithms are built using nested for loops.

 #### Notes about Loops in java:
-- Avoide using floating-point numbers in the continuation condition because of the percision of the floating numbers as floating-point numbers are represented in approximation in computers by nature:
+- Avoid using floating-point numbers in the continuation condition because of the precision of the floating numbers as floating-point numbers are represented in approximation in computers by nature:
-  - An example illustrated from the same textbook mentioned above explained the percision problem caused because of using floating-point numbers in the continaution consition in addition to the statements inside the loop body itself:
+  - An example illustrated from the same textbook mentioned above explained the precision problem caused because of using floating-point numbers in the continuation condition in addition to the statements inside the loop body itself:
   - The exact sum should be 50.50 but the loop output is 50.499985

   ![why you have to avoid using floating point numbers](/images/sum%20of%20floating%20point%20numbers.png)

-  - If `double` data type is used instead of 'float' will improve the output a little bit but not the best.
+  - If `double` data type is used instead of 'float' will improve the output a little but not the best.

 - Using `break` and 'continue' keywords:
-  - They add more control over you loop but they are not secure so overusing them is not recommedned.
+  - They add more control over you loop ,but they are not secure so overusing them is not recommended.
   - `break` is used to break out of the loop or of the condition 'it was used with `switch` before' while `continue` is used to break out of the iteration itself.
   - Using `continue` is to stop preceding in the current running iteration and start the next iteration.